Michigan Fox Removal Company

-Like coyotes fox have become urbanized and prey on home owners small dogs and cats.
+Like coyotes foxes have become urbanized and prey on homeowners small dogs and cats.
 If dog food is left out they will even eat that.

 Fox Problem Solvers

-Fox are typically trapped in larger traps or footholds and relocated.
+Foxes are typically trapped in larger traps or footholds and relocated.
 Fox lures, urine, and baits are the best way to entice a fox into a trap.
-Once the fox are trapped, they can be relocated to another property.
+Once the fox is trapped, it can be relocated to another property.

 How to Get Rid of Fox?

-Fox calls we receive are often because the home owner sees or hear Fox Also dead carcasses such as rabbit bones, squirrel skeletons, or chicken feathers will often indicate a fox problem.
+Fox calls we receive are often because the homeowner sees or hears Fox.
+Also dead carcasses such as rabbit bones, squirrel skeletons, or chicken feathers will often indicate a fox problem.

 - The most effective way to get rid of Fox is with a foothold trap.
 This is typically an underground trap, the fox step into.
 These types of traps take some skill and knowledge to set.

-- Another effective way to remove fox is through a live trap.
-This can be a difficult task as fox can become trap shy to cage style traps.
+- Another effective way to remove foxes is through a live trap.
+This can be a difficult task as foxes can become trap shy to cage-style traps.
 Camouflaging the trap with sticks, grass, and mud is the best way to set up the traps.
 Using fox urine and a gland lure is the best method for baiting the trap.
-Fox have a great sense of smell, so adding a scent killer to the trap them is always necessary.
+Foxes have a great sense of smell, so adding a scent killer to the trap is always necessary.

-- Destroying the den: Once the fox are gone, you should always destroy the den so more coyotes or fox don't move in.
-Back filling or even dumping a mortar mix is a good way to fill in the hole.
+- Destroying the den: Once the fox is gone, you should always destroy the den so more coyotes or foxes don't move in.
+Backfilling or even dumping a mortar mix is a good way to fill in the hole.

 How Much Does it Cost to Get Rid of Fox?

-Fox trapping is the best and really only method to get rid of them.
-Charging for fox is a bit more expensive then trapping other pest like raccoon's, squirrels, or skunks.
-We charge a set up fee/inspection to come out to your home to survey the property and strategically set traps.
+Fox trapping is the best and really the only method to get rid of them.
+Charging for foxes is a bit more expensive than trapping other pests like raccoons, squirrels, or skunks.
+We charge a set-up fee/inspection to come out to your home to survey the property and strategically set traps.
 Depending on the location of your home you may expect to pay an inspection fee of around $195.
-Typically for fox we charge a per animal cost.
-For other animals we may charge a per trip charge. per animal cost could be around $100 depending on the placement of the traps and location of your property.
-Once the fox are trapped and removed we can also destroy the den or fill it in so no more fox will join the den.
-For free detailed quote click on the free price quote button.
+Typically for fox, we charge a per-animal cost.
+For other animals, we may charge a per-trip charge. per animal, the cost could be around $100 depending on the placement of the traps and the location of your property.
+Once the fox is trapped and removed we can also destroy the den or fill it in so no more foxes will join the den.
+For a free detailed quote click on the free price quote button.

 We service over 14 counties in Michigan for fox removal jobs.
 See our service area to see if we are in your area.
 Looking for a professional wildlife control expert specializing in the fox removal process, but not sure who to hire?
 Click here for information on hiring a wildlife control expert.